 Dr. Hoffman’s research looks at health disparities among underserved youth.
 He has studied health literacy, suicidal ideation, religiosity, mental wellbeing, and health-related quality of life among youth from various parts of Mexico, Guatemala, and throughout the United States.
 His current projects focus on health literacy among young adults formerly in foster care, and the connection between health literacy and emotional well-being between parents and youth in Mexico.

 Prior to beginning his academic career Dr. Hoffman held various positions as a social worker and community volunteer.
 He worked with youth as a psychosocial rehabilitation specialist, facilitated parenting groups for high-conflict divorced fathers, and functioned as a forensic social work consultant for his father's law firm.
 He has volunteered with Hospice of Eastern Idaho, The Family Crisis Center, Boy Scouts of America, and has served for more than 25 years in various capacities within The Church of Jesus Christ of Latter-day Saints.
-Dr. Hoffman and his wife Heather have seven children.
+Dr. Hoffman and his wife Heather have eight children.

 Research InterestsInternational adolescent health